Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 Does Anthropic's web search work outside Claude?

 No. It's a server-side tool on the Messages API and only runs with Claude models.
 If you want to evaluate Claude against GPT-5, Kimi K2, or any other model on the same agent loop, you'll need an external search API.
-All five alternatives in this article work with any model.
+All four alternatives in this article work with any model.

 placeholder